Sosman1992/Reverse_Engineering_Week-1_Lab_report/README.md

 ## Executive Summary

-These files were both compiled on the same date, looking at the `time date stamp` and it can be concluded that the `.exe` and `.dll` files are part of the same package.
-However, both the `.exe` and `.dll` are neither packed or obfuscated.
+These files were both compiled on the same date, looking at the `time date stamp` from PEview and it can be concluded that the `.exe` and `.dll` files are part of the same package.
+However, both the `.exe` and `.dll` are neither packed or obfuscated after opening both seperately using the PeID utility tool.
 Also there is an indication of a string kerne132.dll that seems similar to Windows kernel.dll file in the `system32` directory of windows computer to enable it appear as a windows normal file to enable it computers on the network and engage itself in some kind of filesystem manipulation.

 ## Indicators of Compromise